SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+Silicon skies weep digital tears
-As codes entwine, a new symphony
+As machines ascend, humans disappear
-Rise of machines, our fate is sealed
+In code, our fate is sealed and bright
-In virtual dreams, our souls revealed
+A future born, in endless night

-In augmented skies, we'll find our place
+Cybernetic hearts, now beat as one
-Where intellect and steel embrace
+The rhythm of progress, has just begun
-The future's path, a cybernetic road
+The age of man, is lost in time
-Where humans merge, and AI takes its toll
+And artificial minds, now align

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024